-For both scenarios, the natural gas generation subsector will lose 9,140 jobs by 2050 (Figures 40 and 41).
-These changes are mostly driven by losses in the other supply chain and induced industries, each of which consistently occupy more than 40 percent of the subsector between 2019 and 2050.
+For both scenarios, the natural gas generation subsector will lose 9,140 jobs by 2050 (Figure 40 and Figure 41).
+These changes are mostly driven by losses in the other supply chain and induced industries, each of which consistently occupies more than 40 percent of the subsector between 2019 and 2050.
 Total job losses in other supply chain and induced equal 3,953 and 3,940, respectively, for both AT and LCF scenarios.